-Medicare Part B prescription drugs (Continued)

-- Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot selfadminister the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

-We also cover some vaccines under our Part B and Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs (continued) Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post- menopausal osteoporosis, and cannot self-administer the drug Antigens Prior authorization may be required for Part B drugs.
+Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: https://healthplan.memorialhermann.org/-/media/memorial- hermann/healthplan/files/medicare/2024/hmo-golden-triangle- dual-st-2024.ashx We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+Continuous Glucose Monitors (CGM) are limited to our preferred manufacturers, DexCom G6/G7 and Freestyle Libre/Libre 2/Libre 14.
+We may only cover other brands and manufacturers if your doctor or other provider tells us that the preferred brand is not appropriate for your medical needs.